-One of the best and most loved ways to get a good dose of belly-loving probiotics is through homemade lacto-fermented vegetables, like cucumbers (aka pickles).
-I’ll be the first to admit that the word “lacto-fermented” just doesn’t sound appetizing, but if you’ve ever eaten homemade sauerkraut, yogurt, kimchi or kombucha, you’ve eaten lacto-fermented foods.
+One of the best and most loved ways to get a good dose of belly-loving probiotics is through making your own fermented vegetables, like these healthy homemade pickles.
+I’ll be the first to admit that the word “fermented” just doesn’t sound appetizing, but if you’ve ever eaten homemade sauerkraut, yogurt, kimchi or kombucha, you’ve eaten fermented foods.

 The world of processed foods has really changed the landscape of fermentation.
 Back in the day, store-bought sauerkraut and pickles were actually fermented.
 Today, they’re soaked in vinegar.
 Not quite the same.
 In fact, the amount of probiotics in these types of processed foods is virtually non-existent.